nramenta/flow/README.md

     {{ user.fullname }}

-When invoked this way, the closure function will implicitly be passed the array it is in as the first argument.
+When invoked this way, the closure function will implicitly be passed the array it's in as the first argument.
 Extra arguments will be passed on to the closure function as the second and consecutive arguments.
 This rule lets you have arrays that behave not unlike objects: they can access other member values or functions in the array.